 For her innovative work and partnerships for Sustainable Cities and Communities and concern for adverse effects on youth empowerment, she was invited to the 2019 World Bank Group Youth Summit Delegate for Smarter Cities for a Resilient Future and the First Annual Conference in Global Energy Transition Law and Policy.
 She has also been a youth speaker at several conferences hosted by ANYL4PSD Africa, the YSDC Network, EnviPol, and Avant Guarde, Ltd. on issues ranging from quality education, decent work, climate action, and partnerships.

-Caroline is currently consulting for a Harvard College team building a spring semester curriculum on sustainability, and she is preparing to launch a sustainable tourism accelerator and consulting startup in Ecuador in December 2020.
-She will serve as Co-CEO and co-founder of Taita.
+Caroline is currently consulting for a Harvard College team building a spring semester curriculum on sustainability, and she is preparing to launch an independent sustainability consulting startup based out of New York City.

 Q: Tell us about your education.

 I graduated from Harvard College in 2018 with a B.A. in Anthropology and completed Pre-Medical track, minor in Human Evolutionary Biology, and Language Citation in Spanish Language and Literature.

 Q: What are you doing today to make your career aspirations come to fruition?